henrikstengaard/hst-imager/readme.md

 ## Amiga support

- with Amiga emulators much faster than real Amiga hardware with support for Amiga rigid disk block (RDSK, partition table used by Amiga computers).

-Hst Imager supports Amiga rigid disk block (RDSK, partition table used by Amiga computers) by reading first 16 blocks (512 bytes * 16) from source physical drive or image file.
+Hst Imager supports Amiga Rigid Disk Block (RDSK, partition table used by Amiga computers) and can initialize new Rigid Disk Block and modify existing Rigid Disk Block.
-When creating an image file from a physical drive, Hst Imager uses Amiga rigid disk block to define the size of the image file to create.
-E.g. if a 120GB SSD contains a 16GB Amiga rigid disk block, Hst Imager will only read the 16GB used and not the entire 120GB.

-Image files are much faster to use with Amiga emulators on modern computers than t.
+Reading an Amiga hard drive to an image files is very useful with Amiga emulators to make changes much faster than real hardware and afterwards write the modified image file back to a hard drive.

 ### Amiga emulators with vhd support